The Spleen Luo-Connecting channel is an acupuncture channel. It explains why its originating point, Spleen 4, is so important.

-If you have alighted on this page and don't know much about acupuncture theory, this is not the place to start!
-(It's a bit technical and I wrote it mainly for a few geeky patients: if others benefit, great.)
+If you have alighted on this page and don’t know much about acupuncture, this is not the place to start!
+That’s because it’s a bit technical and I wrote it mainly for a few geeky patients: if others benefit, all the better!

 So if you are new to all this, why not look first at a page like Qi Stagnation, which I guarantee you will have experienced!

-The indications mentioned above come down to us from antiquity, and by no means cover all the possible Spleen Luo conditions.
+The indications listed above come down to us from antiquity, and by no means cover all the possible Spleen Luo conditions.